vinojai/NewsReader/README.md

 # What it Is
 Small Qt Quick demo app.
 Loads a list of news items from NewsApi.org and provides a UI to navigate between them.

 The app starts off with a list to browse news stories.
+General news categories can be selected from the top navigation area.
+Selecting a new category will cause the list of news stories to update.

 ![News Story List](./screencapture/news-list.png)